 So my second lockdown project was to spawn a new book about how serious illness led me to slim down and perk up my life.
-Here’s my preliminary cover, while my graphic designer friend is beavering away on a proper one.
+Here’s the cover.

 On the grounds that everyone is entitled to my opinion, I’m planning to serve up a few extracts over the summer weeks.
 Here’s the opening salvo.